William Clay Ford Jr.

-William Clay Ford Jr. (born May 3, 1957) is an American businessman, serving as executive chairman of Ford Motor Company.
-The great-grandson of company founder Henry Ford, Ford joined the board in 1988 and has served as chairman since January 1999.
-Ford also served as the president, CEO, and COO until turning over those roles to former Boeing executive Alan Mulally in September 2006.
-Ford is also the vice chairman of the Detroit Lions NFL franchise.
-Ford serves as a chairman of the United States-Mexico Chamber of Commerce.
+William Clay Ford Jr. (born May 3, 1957) is an American businessman, serving as the executive chair of Ford Motor Company since 1999.
+The great-grandson of company founder Henry Ford, Ford joined the board in 1988, and also served as CEO of the company from 2001 to 2006.
+He also serves as the vice chair of the Detroit Lions NFL franchise, and as chair of the United States-Mexico Chamber of Commerce.

 Early life and education

 Ford was born in Detroit, Michigan, the great-grandson of Henry Ford I and great-grandson of Harvey S. Firestone.
-His father was William Clay Ford Sr. and his mother is Martha Firestone.
-On his mother's side, his grandparents are Harvey S. Firestone Jr. and Elizabeth Parke.
-On his father's side, his grandparents are Edsel Ford I and Eleanor Lowthian Clay.
+His father was William Clay Ford Sr. and his mother was Martha Firestone.
+On his mother's side, his grandparents were Harvey S. Firestone Jr. and Elizabeth Parke.
+On his father's side, his grandparents were Edsel Ford I and Eleanor Lowthian Clay.
 Edsel Ford II, son of Henry Ford II and also a board member, is his first cousin.
-Ford has three sisters: Martha Morse (who has 3 children), Sheila Hamp (who has 3 children), and Elizabeth Kontulis.
+Ford has three sisters: Martha Morse (who has 3 children), Sheila Ford Hamp (who has 3 children), and Elizabeth Kontulis.
 He, like his great-grandfather Henry Ford, is of mainly Irish, English, and Belgian descent.

 Ford graduated from the Hotchkiss School in Connecticut in 1975.
-He then attended Princeton University and graduated with an A.B. in history in 1979 after completing a 105-page long senior thesis titled "Henry Ford and Labor: A Reappraisal."
+He then attended Princeton University and graduated with an B.A. in history in 1979 after completing a 105-page long senior thesis titled "Henry Ford and Labor: A Reappraisal."
 While a student at Princeton, Ford was president of the Ivy Club and played on the Princeton rugby team.
 In 1984 he received an M.S. in management as a Sloan Fellow from the MIT Sloan School of Management.